 Rogers Street Fishing Village and Great Lakes Coast Guard Museum exhibits an 1886 historic lighthouse, shipwreck displays and artifacts, and of course our commercial fishing exhibits.
-For 175 years, commercial fishermen have battled Lake Michigan for their living and even today, fish tugs haul in the
+For over 175 years, commercial fishermen have battled Lake Michigan for their living and even today, fish tugs haul in the day’s catch.

 Our Life Saving Station, commissioned in 1877, (today known as the U.S.Coast Guard) has witnessed many dramatic rescues…and tragic outcomes.
 Our 1886 pierhead lighthouse, now located at the Museum, is silent witness to the wrecks and rescues off our dangerous shores.
 On the National Register of Historic Places, our museum complex is located on the banks of the East Twin River, the traditional headquarters of the Two Rivers Commercial Fishing Fleet.

 We have six historic buildings that portray exciting stories.
 Step aboard the 1936 wooden fishing tug BUDDY O, explore the fishing sheds, see the antique Kahlenberg Marine Oil Engine started up, hear the whistles and horns, and then climb up to the 1886 Two Rivers' North Pier Lighthouse for a bird's eye view of the Fishing Village.
 See the restored fresnel lens that originally was housed in this lighthouse.
 Enter a fisherman’s house fashioned as a historic French Canadian fisherman’s home.
 Feel what life was like back then!